Nur Muhammad Taraki: Taraki–Amin break

 In the first months after the April 1978 revolution, Hafizullah Amin and Taraki had a very close relationship.
 Taraki reportedly remarked, "Amin and I are like nail and flesh, not separable".
 Amin set about constructing a personality cult centered on Taraki.
 In party and government meetings Amin always referred to Taraki as "The Great Leader", "The Star of the East" or "The Great Thinker" among other titles, while Amin was given such titles as "The True Disciple and Student".
-Amin would later come to realize he had created a monster when the Kim Il-sung-style personality cult he had created inspired Taraki to become overly confident and believe in his own brilliance.
+Amin would later come to realize he had created a monster when the Kim Il Sung-style personality cult he had created inspired Taraki to become overly confident and believe in his own brilliance.
 Taraki began discounting Amin's suggestions, fostering in Amin a deep sense of resentment.
-As their relationship turned increasingly sour, a power struggle developed between them for the control of the Afghan National Army.
+As their relationship turned increasingly sour, a power struggle developed between them for the control of the Afghan Army.
 Their relations came to a head later that year when Taraki accused Amin of nepotism after Amin had appointed several family members to high-ranking positions.

 On 3 August 1978, a KGB delegation visited Afghanistan, and on first impression of general Oleg Kalugin, Taraki "did not have the physical strength or the backing to continue to lead the country for long", adding that Amin was a "far more impressive figure".